Shopify/ui-extensions/packages/checkout-ui-extensions-run/README.md

 # `checkout-ui-extensions-run`

-This package provides a command line interface for developing and building Checkout UI extensions.
+This package provides a command line interface for developing and building Checkout UI Extensions.

 ## Installation